Naomi Milgrom: Awards

-In 2001 Milgrom was awarded the Centenary Medal for outstanding service to the Melbourne Fashion Festival and the fashion industry.
+In 2001, Milgrom was awarded the Centenary Medal for outstanding service to the Melbourne Fashion Festival and the fashion industry.
 In 2010, Milgrom was appointed an Officer of the Order of Australia (AO) for service to business as a leader and mentor in the fashion industry, and to the community through advisory and management roles of a wide range of arts, health and philanthropic bodies; and in 2020, Milgrom was appointed a Companion of the Order of Australia (AC) for eminent service to the community through philanthropic leadership and support for the promotion of the arts, architecture, design excellence and cultural exchange, and to business.

-In 2015 she was awarded the Australian Institute of Architects President's Prize for her establishment of the MPavilion project in Melbourne.
+In 2015, she was awarded the Australian Institute of Architects President's Prize for her establishment of the MPavilion project in Melbourne.
+Milgrom also received an Honorary Doctorate of Business from RMIT University (2010), a Distinguished Alumni Lifetime Achievement Award from Monash University (2010), and the Creative Partnerships Australia Philanthropy Leadership Award (2016).
+In 2016, she was also inducted into the Australian Retailers Association's Australian Retail Awards Hall of Fame, and in 2017, she received the Melbourne Achiever Award.

+In 2018, she was honored with the Ethical Leadership Award by the John Monash Foundation.
+Milgrom also received the Melbourne Design Week Award (2020) and was recognised as an Honorary Fellow of the Design Institute of Australia in the same year.
+In 2024, she was awarded the Australian Institute of Architects' President's Prize.

-Milgrom has also received an Honorary Doctorate of Business from RMIT University in 2010, a Distinguished Alumni Lifetime Achievement Award from Monash University in 2010, Creative Partnerships Australia Philanthropy Leadership Award in 2016 and an Honorary Doctorate of Business from the University of New South Wales in 2016.
+Milgrom has also received the Sir John Monash Award for Outstanding Achievement (2008), an Honorary Doctorate of Business from RMIT University (2010), a Distinguished Alumni Lifetime Achievement Award from Monash University (2010), Creative Partnerships Australia Philanthropy Leadership Award (2016_ and an Honorary Doctorate of Business from the University of New South Wales (2016).